MarkusLoennig/project_template/README.md

 #### Our experiment will be structured as following:

-_- The first and most important assumption of our experiment set-up is that ART works and that Attention can be restored with the use of nature scences.
+_The first and most important assumption of our experiment set-up is that ART works and that Attention can be restored with the use of nature scences.
-- We will not have a control group which will watch urban scences or just have a break (same length of time) inside the laboratory.
-This could be another experiment and/or be a follow up consideration.
+We will not have a control group which will watch urban scences or just have a break (same length of time) inside the laboratory.
+This could be another experiment and/or be a follow up consideration._

 - The set up of the experiment will be explained, a short brief on all the following meausurements and the technology used (VR) will be given.